Ryan Zinke: Secretary of the Interior (2017–2019)

-Donald Trump Jr. recommended to his father that Zinke be nominated for Secretary of the Interior.
-Zinke was named as then-President-elect Donald Trump's nominee for United States Secretary of the Interior on December 13, 2016.
-The Senate Energy and Natural Resources Committee approved his nomination by a 16–6 vote on January 31, 2017, and he was confirmed by the full Senate by a 68–31 vote on March 1.
-Among the senators expressing support for Zinke's confirmation was Jon Tester of Montana.
+Zinke was named as President-elect Donald Trump's nominee for United States Secretary of the Interior on December 13, 2016, at the recommendation of Trump's son, Donald Trump Jr. The Senate Energy and Natural Resources Committee approved his nomination by a 16–6 vote on January 31, 2017, and he was confirmed by the full Senate by a 68–31 vote on March 1.
+Zinke had the support of both of Montana's senators, including Democrat Jon Tester.
 Zinke was sworn into office by Vice President Mike Pence the same day.

 The day after his swearing-in, Zinke rode a United States Park Police horse named Tonto several blocks to the entrance of the Department of Interior's Main Interior Building to his official welcoming ceremony.

 On May 24, 2017, in the Montana special election to fill Zinke's vacated House seat, Republican nominee Greg Gianforte defeated Democratic nominee Rob Quist, with 49.7% of the vote to Quist's 44.1%.

 Rescinded ban on lead bullets

 On his first full day in office, Zinke rescinded the policy implemented by outgoing Fish and Wildlife Service Director Daniel M. Ashe on January 19, 2017, the last day of the Obama administration, that banned the use of lead bullets and lead fishing tackle in national wildlife refuges.
-Zinke said: "Over the past eight years … hunting, and recreation enthusiasts have seen trails closed and dramatic decreases in access to public lands across the board.
+Zinke said in a statement:"Over the past eight years … hunting, and recreation enthusiasts have seen trails closed and dramatic decreases in access to public lands across the board.
 It worries me to think about hunting and fishing becoming activities for the land-owning elite.
 This package of secretarial orders will expand access for outdoor enthusiasts and also make sure the community's voice is heard."
 The regulation was meant to help prevent lead contamination of plants and animals.

 The move was opposed by the Sierra Club, Center for Biological Diversity, and other environmental groups.
-The rollback was praised by Senator Steve Daines, the National Rifle Association, and National Shooting Sports Foundation, as well as other "gun rights advocates, sportsmen's groups, conservatives and state wildlife agencies."
+The rollback was praised, however, by Senator Steve Daines, the National Rifle Association of America, and National Shooting Sports Foundation, as well as other "gun rights advocates, sportsmen's groups, conservatives and state wildlife agencies."